skroutz/skroutz-analytics-woocommerce/README.md

 ##### Where can I find the plugin's settings?
 This plugin will add the settings to the WooCommerce Integration tab `WooCommerce > Settings > Integration > Skroutz Analytics`

+##### Where can I find the `Shop Account ID`?
+Visit skroutz for [merchants page][10], and navigate to the Skroutz Analytics section.
+Otherwise you may contact your account manager.

 ##### I don't see the code on my site.
 Where is it?
 Make sure you have set your Skroutz Analytics `Shop Account ID` in the plugin settings, otherwise the tracking won't work.

+##### How can I test if Skroutz Analytics is working?
+Skroutz provides you a temporary `verification page` during the testing phase of the skroutz analytics integration.
+You can visit skroutz for [merchants page][10] or contact your account manager.

 ##### Which pages do you track?
 This plugin does not track any admin pages, only frontend pages.